johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 #### Support for `AsyncSequence`

-This isn't really somethign that the language will need much more support for, as it is mostly handled in the `ActorTransport` and serialization layers, however it is worth pointing out here.
+This isn't really something that the language will need much more support for, as it is mostly handled in the `ActorTransport` and serialization layers, however it is worth pointing out here.

-It is possible to implement (and we have done so in other runtimes in the past), to implement distributed references to streams, which may be consumed across the network, including the support for flow-control/back-pressure and cancelation.
+It is possible to implement (and we have done so in other runtimes in the past), distributed references to streams, which may be consumed across the network, including the support for flow-control/back-pressure and cancelation.

 This would manifest in returning / accepting values conforming to the AsyncSequence or some more specific marker protocol.
 Distributed actors can then be used as coordinators and "sources" e.g. of metrics or log-lines across multiple nodes -- a pattern we have seen sucessfully applied in other runtimes in the past.